 Stationary license checkpoints must pass certain constitutional requirements.
 DWI checkpoint requirements are outlined in North Carolina General Statute § 20-16.3A.

 Because a checkpoint is a vehicle stop that is being conducted without a warrant, the State (Prosecution) has the burden of proving that the checkpoint is constitutional.

 A checkpoint cannot be set up for the purpose of searching for narcotics in a known “high crime” area.
 A DWI checkpoint must be specifically tailored to prevent intoxicated drivers and not aimed for some other purpose.

 This is only a brief introduction into the world of police checkpoints.
 Each case is fact specific.
-Consult an experienced DWI and traffic lawyer to fight for your case.
+Consult an experienced DWI lawyer to fight for your case.

 Also, read our post entitled – What You Need to Know About NC DWI Checkpoints.